Srinagarindra: Early life

 Sangwan Chukramol was born on 21 October 1900, in Nonthaburi Province.
-Her family was of Thai Chinese descendant.
+Her family was of Laotian descent from Vientiane.
 By nine years old, Sangwan's parents and her older brother and sister had all died, leaving her and her younger brother, Thomya, to the care of their aunt.
 Her aunt and guardian, Suay, earned a living by making sweets and rolling cigarettes.

 Sangwan's mother had taught her to read before passing.
 With this skill, Sangwan enrolled at an all-girls school of Wat Anongkharam, a nearby temple whose abbot recognized the needs for the girls to have a proper education.
 She then studied at Suksanari, leaving the school after only a month due to the lack of funds.
 Nonetheless, she maintained her reading habits by regularly visiting her aunt’s friend who ran a library of books for rent.
 She had read a number of Thai classics, such as Inao, Phra Aphai Mani, and Sangsilchai.

 At the suggestion of a relative, Sangwan was sent to live with Chan Saeng-xuto, another relative and a nanny to Princess Valaya Alongkorn, the Princess of Petchaburi, daughter of King Chulalongkorn (Rama V) and Queen Savang Vadhana (later Queen Sri Savarindira, The Queen Grandmother).
 At the age of seven, Sangwan found herself at the royal court.
 Her only duty at that time was to present herself at a twice-daily audience with the princess—when she woke up, and again in the evening.
 Every now and then, she would join the princess's entourage when she went for an audience with her mother, Queen Savang Vadhana, at Suan Hongsa Royal Villa on the grounds of Dusit Palace.

 Shortly afterwards, she was sent to Satri Wittaya School, while she lived with Huan Hongsakul, the nanny of Prince Mahidol Adulyadej, the Prince of Songkla, the younger brother of Princess Valaya Alongkorn.
 After an accident with a sewing needle, Sangwan was sent to Lord (Phraya) Damrong Baedyakhun, the court physician for surgery.
 She stayed at his house while continuing her schooling at Satri Wittaya School.
 Sensing that she was feeling listless and unhappy, he asked her if she would be interested in studying nursing.
 Sangwan answered at once that she would be.
 Siriraj Hospital had opened a school of midwifery and nursing, but despite the minimum requirement of being able to read and write, had not been able to attract many students.
 As a further incentive, each student was paid 15 baht per month, sufficient to live on for the entire month.